vishnumandala/Agile-Robotics-for-Industrial-Automation-Competition-ARIAC-Project/final_group1/doc/README.md

     `Note`: Run the Command in terminal two after the statement `"You can now start the competetion!"` in Terminal 1.

 # Optional
 - To run the codes place `ariac_group1.sh` or `ariac_group1_bonus.sh` in your workspace along with src, build, install folders and double click it to run the terminals.
+You can find these files in doc folder of the zip file.

 ## Results: